Query Streams from Confluent Cloud

 A basic understanding of Kafka.

-You need to use the Hazelcast CLI in later steps to open connections to the SQL shell of your Viridian cluster.
+You need to use the Hazelcast CLC in later steps to open connections to the SQL shell of your Cloud cluster.

 -